Skip to content

 Modes

-1. Disabled: no actions are queued.
+1. Disabled: no response work is queued.

-3. Prevention: eligible processes are terminated.
+3. Prevention: Rustinel terminates eligible processes.

 Severity Handling